ravivooda/stocks/README.md

 # stocks

-fetch all the stocks from https://www.direxion.com/etfs and alert based on heuristics
+fetch all the stocks from https://www.direxion.com/etfs.
+Currently supports:

+- Direxion
+- MicroSector (limited)

+If you are interested in all the tickers, please see [seeds.yaml](database/seeds.yaml)

+## Alerts

 current supported heuristics:

- - 10 top movers of the day in Leverage ETFs
+- 10 top movers of the day in Leverage ETFs with the highest exposure
    - Actives, Losers, Gainers

+## Insights

+These are implemented in [insights](insights) package

+### Overlap between etfs

+Finds n*n overlaps between all ETFs and output them to csv

 ## Setup

 Most of the code is in the repo except morning star API credentials.

 A `config.yaml` is needed in the root of the repository with the following format